Yet another proud member of the Candle Jack

 - With THQ going bankrupt in January 2013 and their Vigil Games studio not being purchased by another company, this is the likely fate of the Darksiders franchise.
 This was also what happened to De Blob as well, due to THQ going bankrupt, as well as BlueTongue.

-- Also the likely fate of Banjo-Kazooie, Conkers Bad Fur Day, Perfect Dark, Killer Instinct, Battletoads and just about every other Rare owned IP, now that Microsoft has them working only on Kinect Sports games.
-Made worse by the fact each and every one of the Xbox versions of these series has underperformed compared to the SNES and Nintendo 64 titles. note Banjo-Kazooie: Nuts and Bolts, Rare was going to make the Conker sequel they've been wanting to do since the Gamecube days, but MS canned it.
-There was also going to be a Killer Instinct HD port for Xbox Live Arcade, and the port was completed'', but they got into a lawsuit from FOX, who had a TV show with the same title.
+- Also the likely fate of Banjo-Kazooie, Conkers Bad Fur Day, Perfect Dark, Battletoads and just about every other Rare-owned IP, now that Microsoft has them working only on Kinect Sports games.
+Made worse by the fact each and every one of the Xbox versions of these series has underperformed compared to the SNES and Nintendo 64 titles. note

 - This seems to have been the fate of Jak and Daxter.
-A highly-successful franchise on the PS2, but when Naughty Dog went on to working on the Uncharted franchise for the PS3, the Jak series was left in limbo.
-There was a new game released for the PSP in 2009, but it was poorly received, so—aside from an HD compilation—it looks like we will never see another Jak game again.
+A highly-successful franchise on the PS2, but when Naughty Dog went on to working on other projects such as Uncharted and The Last of Us, the Jak series was left in limbo.
+There was a new game released for the PSP in 2009, but it was poorly received, and Naughty Dog has said that they tried to make a Jak 4 or a reboot, but couldn't get it to feel like Jak, so—aside from an HD compilation—it looks like we will never see another Jak game again.

 - The first incarnation and reboot Darwin's Soldiers on Furtopia were never finished and will probably remain that way.